Heilemann/srd-system/README.md

 ### Scripting

-Running custom scripts can happen in two ways: Hooks and Events.
+Custom scripts can be run in two ways: Hooks and Events.
 See below for how to use either.

 ### Arrays (Lists)